boettiger-lab/gym_epidemic/README.md

 We have the following environments:

+- `sir_gym` is based on the [Morris et al. paper](https://github.com/dylanhmorris/optimal-sir-intervention).
+There are different modes of intervention (specifically, full suppression, fixed control and maintain then suppress), which have different action spaces; but generally, the agent inputs a real-valued vector that specifies the non-pharmaceutical intervention.
+The observation space is a real-valued vector that reports S, I and R0.
-- SIR Lattice has a MultiDiscrete action space, where the agent decides what person/node to test.
-0 for no test, 1 for test.
+- `sir_lattice` has a MultiDiscrete action space (i.e. an n-dimensional vector).
+For each individual, the agent can decide to test this person -- 1 denotes a test, 0 otherwise.
 The agent takes in a MultiDiscrete observation: 0 for a susceptible, 1 for an infectious and 2 for recovered.
-- SIR is based on the [Morris et al. paper](https://github.com/dylanhmorris/optimal-sir-intervention).
-There are a few environments that have various action spaces but predominantly the agent is controlling beta, the parameter describing transmissibility.
-Observation space is a Box with an entry for S and I.

 We have done some exploration of these RL Environments using Stable Baselines with SAC and PPO2.
 Some hyperparameter tuning has been performed using Optuna.